-Hackathons may sound intimidating to someone who isn’t involved in the tech community, but for programmers, coders, and software designers, they can be a lot of fun — and even launch new products.
-The most creative hackathon ideas are designed to bring a group of people with similar interests and complementary skills into the same room to work together, giving them a space to try out new ideas that they can’t accomplish on their own.
+Hackathons may sound intimidating to someone who isn’t involved in the tech community.
+But for programmers, coders, and software designers, they can be a lot of fun — and even launch new products.
+The most creative hackathon ideas bring together a group of people with similar interests and complementary skills into the same space.
+They work together, giving them room to try out new ideas that they can’t accomplish on their own.

 Some hackathons take place virtually or occur as events in multiple cities.
 Events like GovHack bring together programmers in Australia and New Zealand to come up with uses for open data that’s publicly available.
-Others are focused on specific programming languages, such as the PyWeek challenge, which requires participants to design a game using Python script.
+Others are focused on specific programming languages, such as the PyWeek challenge.
+It requires participants to design a game using Python script.

 Hackathons are popular with students and open-source programmers, but big tech companies like Facebook and Google host them, too.
-Whether you’re hosting a hackathon for a business, a university, or a non-profit, we’ve come up with these 15 creative hackathon ideas to help you plan your event and enjoy a productive experience with your team or company.
+Whether you’re hosting a hackathon for a business, a university, or a non-profit, we’ve come up with these 15 creative hackathon ideas.
+Use these to plan your event and enjoy a productive experience with your team or company.

 1. Find the right venue on Peerspace

 One of the most important steps in planning your hackathon is choosing a venue that meets all of your needs.
-Not only do you need a large space that can accommodate everyone who attends, but you may need it to be open late (or even 24/7) and have a reliable Wi-FI connection.
+First of all, you need a large space that can accommodate everyone who attends.
+And secondly, you may need it to be open late (or even 24/7) and have a reliable Wi-FI connection.

 2. Open your event to all departments and skill levels

-Although you might assume that only programmers will want to attend a hackathon, participants will benefit from the mix of skills and ideas that a diverse group brings to the table.
+At first, you might assume that only programmers will want to attend a hackathon.
+But in reality, participants will benefit from the mix of skills and ideas that a diverse group brings to the table.
 If your event is a corporate activity, don’t just invite your tech team.
 After all, if your attendees develop a new video game or app idea, they’ll need marketers, accountants, copywriters, and other experts to weigh in on the process and help turn the concept into a workable product.
+The more ideas, the better!

 3. Provide plenty of food and coffee

 It should go without saying, but your guests will need fuel to make it through the weekend.
 Even if you have the budget for a full meal, it’s best to focus on snackable foods and drinks that don’t interrupt the workflow.
 Consider booking a buffet catering service through the Peerspace Concierge service.
-Be sure to offer gluten-free, vegetarian, and vegan options to include all of your attendees.
+Be sure to offer gluten-free, vegetarian, and vegan options to ensure all of your attendees have something tasty that meets their dietary requirements.

 4. Livestream the event

-Depending on the purpose of your event, consider livestreaming it or including remote activities that people at home can participate in.
+Depending on the purpose of your event, consider livestreaming it.
+You can also opt to include remote activities that people at home can participate in.
 Your Peerspace venue may include options for A/V gear and camera rentals to make it easy to create a live video link to your hackathon.
+It’s a great way to draw attention to your mission and open the floor up even more to new perspectives.

 5. Give out swag bags